larseggert/irtf-chair-description/draft-eggert-irtf-chair-description.md

 the IRTF RFC Stream and is hence part of the group that reviews the RFC Editor's performance and operation; and engages with the Independent Stream Editor in cases where submissions on that RFC Stream have relationships to the IRTF.
-A good working relationship with all these individuals and bodies is important.
+A good understanding of the purpose and procedures of these different bodies and a good working relationship with the individuals serving on them is important.

 ## IAB Membership

-The IRTF Chair serves as an "ex officio" member of the IAB {{RFC2850}}, and is expected to participate in IAB discussions and activities.
-This duty benefits from expertise that is similar to those of full IAB members {{IABEXP}}, and requires a similar time and travel commitment, for example, to attend IAB Retreats and relevant IAB workshops.
-For example, per {{IABEXP}}, "it is desirable for IAB members to have technical leadership experience, operational management backgrounds, research or academic backgrounds, implementation experience, and experience in other bodies involved in Internet governance."
+The IRTF Chair serves as an "ex officio" member of the IAB {{RFC2850}}, and is expected to participate in IAB discussions and activities alongside the NomCom-appointed IAB members.

+This duty benefits from expertise that is similar to those of full IAB members
+{{IAB-EXP}}, and requires a similar time and travel commitment, for example, to attend IAB retreats, relevant IAB workshops as well as other meetings the IAB is participating in or organizing.
+Per {{IAB-EXP}}, "it is desirable for IAB members to have technical leadership experience, operational management backgrounds, research or academic backgrounds, implementation experience, and experience in other bodies involved in Internet governance."

+The IRTF Chair frequently provides input to "birds-of-a-feather" (BoF) sessions, either as an ex officio IAB member (i.e., as a "BoF shepherd") or because it may be unclear whether a proposed effort should be started as an IETF WG or an IRTF RG.

 # Security Considerations